 Writing Prompt: In life you’ve considered yourself exceptionally lucky.
-However, unbeknownst to you there’s a god who has fallen in love with you and bends the universe to make you succeed or give you second chances.
+However, unbeknownst to you there’s a god who has fallen in love with you and bends the universe to make it so you succeed or to give you second chances.

 Faith.
 She considered herself lucky, in as far as luck goes.
 Lucky, but not blessed.
 Her parents may have be Christian through and through, but Faith had no intention of following in their footsteps.
 Much to her father’s disappointment.
 He left not long after her thirteenth birthday…

 At birth Faith had tussled with the clutches of Death, his taught skeletal hands wrapped around her feeble neck.
 It was the umbilical cord, a serpentine creature that writhed and squeezed the life from her oh so tiny lungs, that Death had sent as his emissary.
 But he’d failed in his harvest.
 Faith was freed by events so bizarre that neither mother nor midwife nor doctor could figure just exactly what had happened.
 There was a flicker of light, the heavy thrum of electrics and then all fell to darkness.
 A hospital, far from a pleasant place at the best of times, is all the worse in the dark.